 Typical losses covered include the theft of money from estates of dead clients; escrow funds in real property closing; settlements in personal injury actions; and money embezzled from clients in investment transactions.

 Is there a time limit for filing claims?

 Yes, claimants must apply for reimbursement within two years after the loss occurred or six months after discovery, which ever is later.

 How do I file a claim?

-A client must complete and return a notarized application form for reimbursement.
-Application forms and other information are available from the Fund's offices at the State Bar of Michigan, Client Protection Fund, 306 Townsend St., Lansing, MI 48993-2012.
+A client must complete and return a signed application form for reimbursement.
+Application forms and other information are available from the Fund's offices at the State Bar of Michigan, Client Protection Fund, 306 Townsend St., Lansing, MI 48933-2012.
 Telephone (517) 346-6379.

 There is no application fee and claimants are not required to be represented by counsel.